 Outcome Measure 1: Decrease the percentage of CHNA survey respondents in the Tri-County who self-assessed their overall mental health status as "poor" from 16% to 15%.
-(Baseline Tri-County CHNA 2022: 16% of respondents reported "poor" self-assessed mental health.)
+(Baseline Tri-County CHNA 2022: 16% of respondents reported "poor" self -assessed mental health.)

-Outcome Measure 2: Decrease the percent of adults reporting frequent mental distress (14+ poor mental health days per month) in the Tri-County from 15% to 14% (Peoria) and 14% to 13% (Tazwell & Woodford)
+Outcome Measure 2: Decrease the percent of adults reporting frequent mental distress (14+ poor mental health days per month) in the Tri-County from 15% to 14% (Peoria) and 14% to 13% (Tazwell & woodford)

-Baseline from County Health Rankings: 15% Peoria, 14% Tazewell & 14% Woodford
+Baseline from County Health Rankings: 15% Peoria, 14% Tazewell and 14% Woodford

-TACTICS PROGRESS for FY 2023 (1) Implementation of behavioral health tele-medicine (1) Implemented in October 2023.
-(2) Advance safe and consistent therapeutic care for behavioral health in ED (2) ED Behavioral Health Checklist was developed and implemented with all Behavioral Health Patients.
+TACTICS PROGRESS for FY 2024 (1) Implementation of behavioral health tele-medicine (1) Implemented in October, 2023, in FY2024 409 consults (2) Advance safe and consistent therapeutic care for behavioral health in ED (2) ED Behavioral Health Checklist was developed and implemented with all Behavioral Health Patients.
 An assessment was performed.
-Two "Be Mindful" sensory carts implemented in Children's Hospital.
+Two "Be Mindful" sensory carts implemented in OSF Children's Hospital.
 (3) Advance cultural competency for behavioral health mission partners (3) 1:1 observation behavioral health checklist was reviewed for cultural competency and optimized.
-(4) Increase outpatient Behavioral Health encounters (4) 1,9463 encounters in FY23 (5) Increase behavioral health screenings in outpatient settings (5) Report developed and collecting data to establish baseline
+Completed by all identified Mission Partners.
+(4) Increase outpatient Behavioral Health encounters (4) 18,474 - encounters (5) Increase behavioral health screenings in outpatient settings (5) 73% of patients in the outpatient setting were screened within the last 365 days for depression and anxiety.